Eugene (wrestler)

 Nicholas David Dinsmore (born December 17, 1975), better known by his ring name Eugene, is an American professional wrestler.

-Dinsmore's career began in 1996 in Ohio Valley Wrestling, where he would become the OVW Heavyweight Champion a record eight times as well as the OVW Southern Tag Team Champion eleven times.
+Dinsmore's career began in 1996 in Ohio Valley Wrestling, where he became the OVW Heavyweight Champion a record eight times as well as the OVW Southern Tag Team Champion eleven times.

-He debuted in the WWE in 2004 under the name Eugene Dinsmore, Eric Bischoff's nephew, and an intellectually disabled wrestling savant.
+He is best known for his time in WWE from 2004 to 2007 under the ring name Eugene, where he portrayed an intellectually disabled wrestling savant.
 During his time in the company, he was involved in various storylines and competed against such wrestlers like Triple H and Kurt Angle.
 He also won the World Tag Team Championship with William Regal.

-Dinsmore was eventually released in 2007, before returning to OVW, where he won the Heavyweight Championships two more times.
+Upon Dinsmore's release from his WWE contract in 2007, he returned to OVW, where he won the Heavyweight Championships twice more.
 He made a brief return to WWE in 2013, but he was released the next year.
 In 2015, he opened his own promotion, Midwest All Pro Wrestling.